magentabusiness/magentabusiness.github.io/_includes/docs/reference/mqtt-sparkplug-api.md

 ## Prerequisites

-We assume you have completed the general [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to get familiar with ThingsBoard.
+We assume you have completed the general [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to get familiar with IoT Hub.
 We also recommend to review the [Device Profiles](/docs/{{docsPrefix}}user-guide/device-profiles/) documentation first.

 ## Sparkplug basics

 [Sparkplug](https://sparkplug.eclipse.org/) is an open-source software specification that provides MQTT clients the framework to seamlessly integrate data from their applications, sensors, devices, and gateways within the MQTT Infrastructure.

-ThingsBoard acts as an MQTT Server which support the SparkPlug payload and topic structure and allows connections from the MQTT Edge of Network (EoN) Node.
+IoT Hub acts as an MQTT Server which support the SparkPlug payload and topic structure and allows connections from the MQTT Edge of Network (EoN) Node.

 The EoN Node is any V3.1.1 compliant MQTT Client application that manages an MQTT Session and provides the physical and/or